Hristo Ivanov (politician)

+Hristo Lyubomirov Ivanov (Христо Любомиров Иванов, born 13 September 1974) is a Bulgarian politician who served as Member of the National Assembly from 2021 to 2024.
+A member of the Yes, Bulgaria! party, which he founded and led from 2017 to 2024, he previously served as Minister of Justice from 2014 to 2015 and briefly as Deputy Prime Minister in 2014.

 Education

 Ivanov has a Master of Laws (LL.M.) degree from the University of Sofia (St. Kliment Ohridski).
 He has specialized in US National Security Law and Judicial Appointments Procedures at the American University's Washington College of Law through the Fulbright/Hubert Humphrey Fellowship Program.

 Family

 His mother, Maria Boikikeva was born in Moscow and was a member of the Communist party, from which she was later suspended due to her support for Václav Havel.
 His father was a civil engineer.
 A political emigrant from Bulgaria to Germany, his grandfather, Nedyalko Boikikev, was convicted of organizing an exhibition "White Terror in Bulgaria" (September Uprising).

 Career

 Between 1996 and 2002, he worked as a coordinator of legal and justice reform projects under the Initiative for Rule of Law at the American Bar Association.

 Between 2002 and 2006, he worked as an independent consultant for various international institutions and private clients on projects related to the evaluation of legislations and promoting the rule of law.

 Between 2006 and 2014, Ivanov was Program Director at the Bulgarian Institute for Legal Initiatives, where he led projects related to the judicial reform, the prevention of corruption and promoting the rule of law.